 The development of drug X

 The TME varies greatly depending on the type of cancer, but most solid tumors are classified as cold tumors, making them difficult to be treated with single-agent ICIs.
-On the other hand, ICIs do not possess the activity of remodeling the TME, and it is essential to combine them with drug X in order to achieve synergistic anti-cancer effects.
+On the other hand, ICIs do not possess the activity of remodeling the TME.
+To bridge this gap, combing ICI with drug X is crucial for reprogramming the TME and eliciting a synergistic anti-cancer effects.
 GNTbm has independently developed two drugs, the first drug epigenetic immunoactivator GNTbm-38, involves gene regulation as its main pharmacological mechanism, accompanied by a potent tumor immune-stimulatory activity.
 The second drug is a multi-tyrosine kinase inhibitor GNTbm-TKI with strong immune activation effects.
 They are described as follows:

-1. Unique Tumor Immune Mechanism: GNTbm-38 is an epigenetic immune-activating drug independently developed by GNTbm for cancer immunotherapy.
-GNTbm-38 monotherapy is applied to lymphomas and hematologic cancers, while combination therapy with ICI plus anti-angiogenesis drug, which can transform cold tumors into hot tumors, will greatly expand the range of indications and significantly enhance the benefits of cancer immunotherapy.
+(1) Unique Tumor Immune Mechanism: GNTbm-38 is an epigenetic immune-activating drug independently developed by GNTbm for cancer immunotherapy.
+GNTbm-38 monotherapy is applied to lymphomas and hematologic cancers, its combination with ICI plus anti-angiogenesis drug can transform cold tumors into hot tumors, will significantly broaden therapeutic indications and enhance the benefits of cancer immunotherapy.

-4. Essential component for cancer combination immunotherapy: GNTbm-38 can be combined with ICI for enhancing the treatment effect of hot tumors; it can also be combined with ICI and anti-angiogenesis drug for the immunotherapy of cold tumors.
+(4) Essential component for cancer combination immunotherapy: GNTbm-38 can be combined with ICI for enhancing the treatment effect of cold tumors; it can also be combined with ICI and anti-angiogenesis drug for the immunotherapy of cold tumors.
 Therefore, it is reasonable to expect that GNTbm-38 can provide better cancer immunotherapy efficacy when combined with anti-PD-1/VEGF or anti-PD-L1/VEGF bispecific antibody.

-1. Unique immune-regulating multi-tyrosine kinase inhibitor: Although many multi-tyrosine kinase inhibitors have been approved by the US FDA, there are not many that are primarily focused on immune regulation.
-GNTbm has independently developed the orally administered GNTbm-TKI, which is a potent inhibitor of TYRO-3, AXL, c-MER, BTK, ROS1, NTRK2, MET, and VEGFR2, demonstrating strong immune regulation, inhibition of tumor growth, suppression of tumor metastasis and invasion, as well as anti-angiogenesis activity.
+(1) Unique immune-regulating multi-tyrosine kinase inhibitor: Although many multi-tyrosine kinase inhibitors have been approved by the US FDA, there are not many that are primarily focused on immune regulation.
+GNTbm has independently developed the orally administered GNTbm-TKI, which is a potent inhibitor of TYRO-3, AXL, c-MER, BTK, ROS1, NTRK2, MET, and VEGFR2, demonstrating strong immune regulation, tumor growth inhibition, metastasis and invasion suppresion, and anti-angiogenesis activity.

 Cancer immunotherapy are classified as the latter with many anti-cancer benefits.
 Cancer immunotherapy is to reactivate or awaken the patient‘s immune system, therefore restores the ability of immune system to attack the tumor, and produces immune memory so that the tumor is not easy to recur.
 This mechanism does not rely on drugs direct killing of cancer cells.
 In cancer immunotherapy, tumor microenvironment regulators have the most potential for inducing excellent tumor response.